erfanmirhosein/code-journey/Notes.md

 # Notes
 This document will be updated over time so I can track my progress in each topic and know where to start over when I get back to those documents/topics again.
 - The "concurrency-in-Java-part2" document is incomplete.
 I'll get back to it later when I have time and continue from the "Atomic Opertaions/Classes" section.
+- **Caching at Scale with Redis:**
+    - Chapters 1,2,3:
-- Get back to the "caching-fundamentals" document and go over the use cases section with more attention
+        - complete, but get back to it especially the use cases section
+    - Chapter4, Basic Caching Strategies:
+        - complete
+    - Chapter5, Advanced Caching...:
+        - covered unitl page 44, Microversrvices.., but you'll have to go over the covered sections
+    - Chapter6, Cahce Scaling:
+        - skipped for now
+    - Chapter7, Cache Consistency:
+        - just started
 - **The Microservices Patterns with Examples in Java Book:**
     - Chapter 1, Escaping Monolithic Hell: needs to be rivisited
     - Chapter 2, Decomposition Strategies: done